Mr. Wint and Mr. Kidd: In film

 Their final attempt to kill Bond and Case takes place on the SS Canberra cruise liner after Bond foils Blofeld's plot.
 They pose as stewards in the couple's suite, serving them a romantic dinner which they claim is courtesy of Willard Whyte; the meal consists of Oysters Andaluz, shashlik, tidbits, prime rib au jus and Salade Utopia.
 Dessert is La Bombe Surprise — in the most literal sense, since it has an actual bomb hidden inside it.
 However, when Mr. Wint opens the wine bottle and gives Bond the cork to smell, Bond catches the scent of Mr. Wint's cologne, links it to his misadventure in the pipeline and quickly realizes that something is wrong.
 He comments on the cologne, describing it as "potent" and "strong enough to bury anything" (a reference to being deposited in the Las Vegas pipeline).

 After tasting a glass of Mouton Rothschild '55, Bond casually remarks that he had expected a claret with such a grand dinner.
 When Mr. Wint replies that the ship's cellars are poorly stocked with clarets, Bond exposes the henchman's ignorance, replying that Mouton Rothschild in fact is a claret, before remarking "I've smelt that aftershave before, and both times I've smelt a rat", another reference to being abandoned in the Vegas pipeline.
 Realizing Bond is on to them, the pair drop the charade and attack him; Mr. Kidd ignites the shashlik skewers and moves to impale Bond with them, while Mr. Wint strangles him with the chain of his sommelier's tastevin.
 During the struggle, Bond first neutralizes Mr. Kidd by splashing Courvoisier on him and the flaming skewers, setting the assassin on fire.
 Within seconds, Mr. Kidd is engulfed in flames, and in desperation he jumps overboard into the ocean.

 In an effort to help Bond, Case throws the dessert at Mr. Wint, but she misses and reveals the bomb hidden in the cake.
 Bond uses Wint's distraction over the bomb to shake him off, and using the villain's own coat-tails, he ties Wint's hands together.
 After attaching the bomb to Wint's coat, 007 vaults him overboard; the explosion kills Wint just before he hits the water.
-Looking on from the deck, Bond wryly comments, "Well, he certainly left with his tail between his legs."
+Looking on from the deck, Bond wryly comments, "Well, he certainly left with his tails between his legs."